 - According to our instructions, return any fish that are dead-on-arrival or send a clear photo with the tails cut off.
 Do not dispose of the fish until we confirm that the photo is clear enough.

-Use your regular tap water when setting up the aquarium to be used for the shipped fish.
+Use your regular tap water when setting up the aquarium to be used for the new fish.
 Be sure your aquarium filter has fully established nitrifying bacteria or you can buy an "active filter" from us with established nitrifying bacteria, ready to put in when your new fish are added.
 You can also use a bacteria starter culture to help establish the biological cycle, but these will not work very well and we do not recommend them.
 Do NOT put your new fish into pure "R.O." or de-ionized water.
 This will greatly stress and probably kill your newly shipped fish.
 They need to be acclimated to this type of water slowly over time.
+Do not try to match our pH.

 Upon Delivery of Shipped Fish: First, we ask that you do not have the fish shipped if you have no leeway in the delivery time.
 The overnight carriers that we use are fairly reliable, but if the carrier is late, we don't want the fish to die because you were unable to wait longer.
 If the fish are not there by 10:30 AM, contact us right away.
 The carriers are late often enough, that you don't want to try and pinpoint the delivery.
 If you have to leave, place a note for the carrier driver to take the fish to another near-by address where the box can be signed for and brought indoors.
 If the shipped fish are a full day late, and you or someone else can't be there to accept delivery, call us and we can possibly make arrangements to have them sent to another address.
 The carriers are somewhat flexible and we can often re-route the shipped fish to another address.
 It can go to a neighbor, a work address, any business in town, or the nearest UPS Customer Center.
 Many find it more convenient to schedule the shipment to be picked up at the UPS location, which is the fastest and safest method when getting new fish shipped in.
 When picking fish up at UPS, always take your tracking # and identification with you.